Mapkin/osmqa-parser/README.md

 OSM QA tiles are delivered as
 [Mapbox Vector Tiles](https://www.mapbox.com/developers/vector-tiles/).
 It is impossible to exactly reconstruct the original OSM data from a vector tile.
-And they are not designed for this use case.

 Because ways in a QA tile contain a coordinate sequence instead of a node sequence, we can't distinguish different nodes that have the same tile